YottaDB/YDBDoc/MessageRecovery/errors.rst

 TPNOTACID
 ---------------

-TPNOTACID, tttt at xxxx in a final TP retry violates ACID properties of a TRANSACTION; indefinite RESTARTs may occur
+TPNOTACID, tttt at xxxx violates ACID properties of a TRANSACTION and could exceed yyyy seconds; $TRESTART = zzzz and indefinite RESTARTs may occur

 Run Time Information: YottaDB issues this message if it is executing a TP TRANSACTION in the final retry and control gets transferred out of YottaDB due to any one of the following three conditions: